Discover Newquay with megabus

 Newquay: getting around

 Getting to Newquay with megabus couldn’t be simpler.
-Book a coach to Cornwall and you can expect added extras like free WiFi to keep you connected on your journey.
+Book a coach to Cornwall and you can usually expect added extras like free WiFi* to keep you connected on your journey.
 There’s also a 20kg luggage allowance for all your essentials.
-To find out more, check out our onboard facilities page.
+To find out more, check out our on board facilities.

 Newquay is an easy town to get to know.
 Since it’s pretty compact, you’ll be able to walk to all the main attractions, restaurants and shops.
 Or, if you prefer to take the bus, there are plenty of services around town, and further afield to places like Truro and Padstow.